 Note: Register mode can be more forgiving in regards to the ofx formatting standards banks are required to use for statement download or import.

 If you do NOT receive an error message: This indicates that you have overcome a slight glitch in the Internet connection with your bank.
 Your transactions have downloaded and you can stop the troubleshooting process.

-If you receive the same error message: This indicates that the problem is not caused by a glitch in your Internet connection.
-Please continue to Process 2.
+If you receive the same error message: This indicates that the problem cannot be bypassed or corrected using this method.
+Please continue to Step 2.

 If you receive the same error message: This typically indicates that there is a problem at your bank.
 Please contact your bank to verify your account information, check for server outages and report the problem.

-If the bank is unable to identify any server, account or connection issues, proceed to Process 5 to collect the log files for review.
-Intuit will report problems directly to your financial institution for resolution.
+Note: Please request a senior Online Banking agent familiar with QuickBooks.
+If the bank is unable to identify any server, account or connection issues, ask for the case/ticket number and request they escalate the case.
+If necessary, proceed to Step 5 to collect the required information and log files for review.
+Intuit will report the problem directly to your financial institution on your behalf.

 If you do NOT receive an error message: This indicates that the problem is not with your bank.
-Please continue to Process 3.
+Please continue to Step 3.